garys-esri/geodev-dc-labs/runtime-workshop/exercises/dotNETWPF/Exercise 1 Map and Scene.md

     private bool threeD = false;
     ```

 11. In MainWindow.xaml we need to add a click event to the button to toggle to a 3D view.
-Visual Studio will create the for you when start typeing the Click= and you can tab to have the event handler created automatically.
+Visual Studio will create the for you when start typing the Click= and you can tab to have the event handler created automatically.

     ```
     <Button x:Name="ViewButton" Click="ViewButton_Click"  Width="50" Height="50" Padding="1" Margin="0,5,5,5" HorizontalAlignment="Right" RenderTransformOrigin="4.054,-0.693" Content="{DynamicResource 3D}"/>